appacademy/dotfiles/README.md

 ### Install the configuration files.

-This will copy over all the configuration files, including Bash and linting for JavaScript files. *Warning:* This may overwrite some of your existing configuration, but if that happens, you will be prompted beforehand.
-If you want to save any of those files say "no", copy the files in question into a separate folder and then run the script again.
+This will copy over all the configuration files, including those for Bash and JavaScript linting.

+**Warning:** If you have existing configuration files, this will overwrite them.
+When you run this script, it will probably prompt you about this.
+When it does, be sure to look over the files in question.
+If you want to save them, copy them into a separate file or folder and then run the script again.

 ```
 ~/.dotfiles/bin/install_dotfiles